oke-aditya/pytorch_paper_implementations/README.md

 Implements deep learning papers.
 It contains basic papers such as activations, CNNs to advanced papers such as encoder-decoder etc.

-It also contains the paper from which I learnt.
-Also a short summary of how this paper was important and contributed towards DL.
+It also contains links to paper from which it is taken.

 My Aim is to learn to write research code and easily reproduce it from papers.

+Some implementations are mine, most will be taken from various GitHub repos.

+My aim here is to learn, reproduce work and understand nuances.

 # Why this Repo ?
 - It presents easily reusable code for Deep Learning Papers.